gethop-dev/hop-documentation/docs/source/get-started/run-hop-application-on-aws/main.rst

 Now open the URL in a web browser and you will see the Settings Editor's home-page.
 The first step is to select the HOP profiles.
-For this tutorial we will select the following: Core, Amazon Web Services, CI/CD, and Frontend.
+For this tutorial we will select the following: Core, Frontend, Deploy to Amazon Web Services and CI/CD.

 .. image:: img/settings-editor-profile-picker.png